What is B2B Content Marketing?

 On the other hand, a digital marketing consultant like me works closely with decision makers and brand stakeholders to build strategies for owned, shared, and earned media outreach – as well as a methodology for how to measure the ROI of your content marketing program.

-While they do have clear differences, both B2C and B2B content marketing strategies should start with a plan for creating owned media.
-This will be the series of blog posts, technical guides, whitepapers, checklists, and product reviews that will live on your own website.
+While they do have clear differences, B2C and B2B content marketing begins when you learn owned media marketing.
+Owned media is media you own, and it's comprised of content marketing materials like blog posts, technical guides, white papers, checklists, and product reviews that live on your own website.
 Hence the term, owned media.

 Consumer-facing organizations tend to produce more superficial content, but it still needs to be vibrantly written and come off the page to capture the attention of readers.